Bachelor of Social Work (BSW)

 The Bachelor of Social Work program prepares generalist social work professionals who are capable of skillful assessment and interventions at the micro, mezzo, and macro-levels.

 Our graduates are eligible to apply for advanced standing in graduate social work programs, including the Master of Social Work program.
-Between 95 and 100% of students graduating with a baccalaureate degree from the Waldron College of Health and Human Services have found employment or gone on to graduate school within three months of graduation.
+Over 95% of students graduating with a baccalaureate degree from the Waldron College of Health and Human Services have found employment or gone on to graduate school within three months of graduation.
 The Bachelor of Social Work (BSW) program is accredited by the Council on Social Work Education.

-BSW course work focuses on developing knowledge and skills related to nine practice areas: Human Behavior in the Social Environment, Social Welfare Policies and Services, Research, Social Work Practice, Field Instruction, Social Work Values and Issues, Social and Economic Justice, Populations-at-Risk and Diversity.
-Our baccalaureate social work degree is accepted as the entry-level educational credential for beginning social work practice.
+BSW course work focuses on developing knowledge and skills related to nine practice areas: Human Behavior in the Social Environment, Social Welfare Policies and Services, Research, Social Work Practice, Field Instruction, Social Work Values and Issues, Social and Economic Justice, Populations-at-Risk, and Diversity.
+The BSW degree is accepted as the entry-level educational credential for beginning social work practice.

 Career Paths